DanielGriffiths1182/javascript-codewars-archive/README.md

 - 7 Write function avg which calculates average of numbers in given list.

 - 8 Return the given string (st) with the order of words reversed.

+- 9 Alex just got a new hula hoop, he loves it but feels discouraged because his little brother is better than him Write a program where Alex can input (n) how many times the hoop goes round and it will return him an encouraging message :)
+ -If Alex gets 10 or more hoops, return the string "Great, now move on to tricks".
+ -If he doesn't get 10 hoops, return the string "Keep at it until you get it".